-The crew and the boat shall comply with the rules in Part II when racing.
+The crew and the boat shall comply with the rules in Part II when racing and when rules specify.
+The Notice of Race may specify that compliance shall be in effect from the moment equipment is presented for event inspection.
 Measurement to check conformity with rules of Section C is not part of equipment certification control.